rszeto/DeepAnimePlotGenerator/README.md

 I recommend installing [pip](https://pip.pypa.io//en/latest/installing/) and [virtualenv](https://virtualenv.pypa.io/en/stable/installation/), which respectively make installation and management of Python modules convenient.
 The following steps, as well as `torch-rnn`, assume you have both installed.

+## Step 0.2: Decide whether to train a model or use the pre-trained one

+You do not have to spend the time scraping MAL and training an RNN if you don't want to: I provided a trained model under `plot_generation/model.t7`.
+If you want to train a model yourself, follow all the steps below.
+Otherwise, jump to step 3 (Run the Reddit bot).
+Note that even if you don't train the model yourself, you still need nearly all dependencies listed above, except for Node.js.

 ## Step 1: Run Plot Scraper

 The first step is to download plot summaries to your computer and combine them into one file for processing in `torch-rnn`.
 To do this, open up a terminal in the root directory of this project and run the lines below.